104H/tautologyinspeech/README.md

 - Wann es funktioniert, funktioniert es. - Matthias when we were talking about cleaning up the experiment program.
 - It will be somewhere. - Jannik when I was looking for my smoothie bottle
 - But it's okay if you've been pre-warned. - Amy when talking about the Kellar Bar taking only cash
+- You don't have to be that person.
+You have to be you. - Yousuf in his room, I was not paying attention to the conversation.